kuttysoftmy/chipper/docs/get-started.md

 ## Step 1: Setting Up Chipper 🛠️

 ::: info
-Everything mentioned here assumes some familiarity with the command line on your system.
-If you're using Windows, consider using [MSYS](https://www.msys2.org/) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) to make things easier.
+This documentation assumes you have some basic familiarity with the command line.
+If you're using Windows, it is recommended setting up [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) or [MSYS](https://www.msys2.org/).

+Please note that Chipper is not your typical end-user product, it's a kit or toolbox for developers and tinkerers.
+Whether you're looking to extend your RAG setup or just need a starting point, think of it like an electronics kit: flexible, powerful, and meant to be customized.
+If you're looking for something simpler, check out [Ollama's amazing web and desktop options](https://github.com/ollama/ollama?tab=readme-ov-file#web--desktop).
 :::

 ### 1.1 Install Docker